pattyjula/ignacious-iterator/README.md

 ## Need for script

-Sometimes in a GIS database, it is neccesary to import rows to a "production" feature class from the attribute table of a newer "update" feature class.
-These tables might contain a different schema.
-This script prepares the update feature class so it is ready to "append" to the production feature class.
+Sometimes in a GIS database, it is neccesary to import rows to a "production" feature class from the attribute table of an "update" feature class.
+These tables might contain different schemas.
+This (script)[https://stackoverflow.com/questions/19314342/python-sqlalchemy-pass-parameters-in-connection-execute] in this repository prepares the update feature class so it is ready to "append" to the production feature class.

 ## Script steps